ulope/pyformat.info/README.md

 the description below may not be completely accurate anymore.

-The current plan is for this migration to be finished somewhen in the first second of 2017.
+The current plan is for this migration to be finished somewhen in the first half of 2018.
 But - no promises :)

 # PyFormat.info: Using %, f-strings, and .format() for great good!